-Scoring: The RMS pose error is determined for each run of the task.
-The overall task score which determines the task ranking for each team is the mean RMS pose error over all scored runs.
+The mean pose error is determined for each run of the task.
+The overall task score which determines the task ranking for each team is the mean pose error over all scored runs.

-Table 4: Station Keeping API Topic Name Message Type Description /vrx/station_keeping/goal Geographic_msgs:: GeoPoseStamped The goal pose, consisting of a position in spherical (WGS84) coordinates and a heading, given as a quaternion. /vrx/station_keeping/ pose_error std_msgs::Float64 A 1 Hz sample of the current 2D pose error metric, which summarizes the current difference between USV and goal in terms of position and heading. /vrx/station_keeping/ rms_error std_msgs::Float64 The total RMS pose error accumulated over the duration of the run so far.
+Table 4 : Station Keeping API IUNIC - Station Recepting All

+Topic Name Message Type Description /vrx/station_keeping/goal Geographic_msgs:: GeoPoseStamped The goal pose, consisting of a position in spherical (WGS84) coordinates and a heading, given as a quaternion. /vrx/station_keeping/ pose_error std_msgs::Float64 A 1 Hz sample of the current 2D pose error metric, which summarizes the current difference between USV and goal in terms of position and heading. /vrx/station_keeping/ mean_pose_error std_msgs::Float64 The mean pose error accumulated over the duration of the run so far.